thinkb4/a-walk-in-react/day_02.md

 The official React docs define JSX as _"a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file."_

-You can still write vanilla Javascript to create a div or to add a title to your component, but what JSX allows you to do is to continue using the HTML markup we know, adding the hability to display dynamic content.
+You can still write vanilla Javascript to create a div or to add a title to your component, but what JSX allows you to do is to continue using the HTML markup we know, adding the ability to display dynamic content.
 That said JSX is not HTML, but rather it allows you to write HTML into a Javascript file, with a few more rules.

-1. **Return a single root element:** All elements from a component, must be wraped in a single parent tag.
-You can use an empty tag to avoid using unnesesary tags in your markup.
+1. **Return a single root element:** All elements from a component, must be wrapped in a single parent tag.
+You can use an empty tag to avoid using unnecessary tags in your markup.

 ```javascript
 <>